 Sharing your thoughts, ideas and experiences

-We can also learn a lot from other people’s insights and experiences.
+We can also learn a lot from other people’s insights and experiences, and taking the time to express our own reflections and experiences can help consolidate our learning.
 So, the more you actively share your ideas and join in the discussions, the more you will get out of this course.

-You are not expected to be mindfulness teachers so we suggest you resist the temptation to advise others on how to practise mindfulness or to take up the role of therapist.
+You are not expected to be mindfulness teachers, so we suggest you resist the temptation to advise others on how to practise mindfulness or to take up the role of therapist or mentor.

 Instead, we suggest that you simply share insights from your own experience, stay on topic with the course content and ask the questions that are of interest to you.

-If you’d like to start your own conversation on a step instead of responding to comments by other learners, you can do so in the Comments.
+If you’d like to start your own conversation on a step instead of responding to other learners, you can do so in the Comments.

 We’ll record a feedback video at the end of this week!